kingtigerwin/wholesale/README.md

 ## How to run this application

 * Navigate the the root folder /wholesale under the command line
-* run the command to build the whole project: **gradle clean build**
+* Run the command to build the whole project: **gradle clean build**
-* run the command to start the application: **java -jar ./build/libs/wholesale-0.0.1-SNAPSHOT.jar**
+* Either run the command to start the application: **java -jar ./build/libs/wholesale-0.0.1-SNAPSHOT.jar**
+* Or run **docker-compose up**, then application and postgres DB are both up and running.

 ## How to access the spring boot restful application
 ### Application by default provide the below 3 users: